ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Following the table above - to create a transaction on block number 9, a wallet will let the user know with certainty that the **maximum base fee** to be added to the next block is `current base fee * 112.5%` or `202.7 gwei * 112.5% = 228.1 gwei`.

-It's also important to note it is unlikely we will see extended spikes of full blocks because of the speed at which the base fee increases proceeding a full block.
+It's also important to note it is unlikely we will see extended spikes of full blocks because of the speed at which the base fee increases preceding a full block.

 | Block Number | Included Gas | Fee Increase | Current Base Fee |
 | ------------ | -----------: | -----------: | ---------------: |